 Here’s where the book’s shared setting comes into play.
 The previous story, William Dietrich’s “Dangerous Words”, was about a marine who found out that 1) conservative officers were being spirited away by the government so that the marines could be weaponised against Republicans, and 2) that his estranged father Ash McAlister was part of a resistance effort.
 With “Delenda Est” Leigh Smith goes over the same plot, this time from the perspective of the father.

-The story introduces us to Ash and new family (we learn that even his 11-year-old son Bobby “knew things were bad and getting worse, and had been ever since Democrats had swept into office and begun dismantling the Bill of Rights almost immediately”) who receive a visit from a government agent.
+The story introduces us to Ash and his new family (we learn that even his 11-year-old son Bobby “knew things were bad and getting worse, and had been ever since Democrats had swept into office and begun dismantling the Bill of Rights almost immediately”) who receive a visit from a government agent.
 The man informs Ash that, although retired from the marines, he’s being reactivated and may see his family torn apart should he decline:

 I…I wouldn’t recommend you challenge these orders.
 Beside the problem of a court martial for desertion, there might be…repercussions for your…wife and children.
 Issues requiring the intervention of, say, Child Protective Services, especially if you have…firearms or other weapons in the house…” His voice trailed off as Ash felt his face going to stone at the implied threat.